Lifestyle

 Charlottesville

-- COST OF LIVING FOR RETIREES: 8% above the national average
+COST OF LIVING FOR RETIREES: 6.5% below the national average

 In addition to lower Virginia retirement taxes, Charlottesville also gives you plenty of culture.
 The charming downtown area includes art museums and a pedestrian mall, and the nearby Blue Ridge Mountains offer all the outdoor recreation you could want.